 As Director of Partnerships & Business Development for ADDI, Pat oversees strategic planning efforts, cultivates new partnerships, and guides complex negotiations on behalf of the organization.

 Prior to ADDI, Pat spent seven years at the Rainwater Charitable Foundation where he was the Managing Director of the Tau Consortium.
-The mission of the Tau Consortium is to accelerate the development of new treatments for Alzheimer’s disease, frontotemporal dementia, and related disorders through increased collaboration among academia, industry, and the philanthropic sector.
+The mission of the Tau Consortium is to accelerate the development of new treatments for Alzheimer’s disease, frontotemporal dementia, and other neurological disorders through increased collaboration among academia, industry, and the philanthropic sector.

 In the decade prior to joining the Tau Consortium, Pat was the co-founder and CEO of NeoCORTA and the Director of Partnerships & Group Programs at Posit Science, both early stage brain health technology ventures.
 Earlier in his career, he served in the US and Europe as a management consultant in the pharmaceutical, energy, and technology sectors.
 He is a former Assistant Professor of entrepreneurship and strategy at California State University, Fresno.
-A frequent member of boards and steering committees within the neuroscience community, he currently serves as a founding Board member of Stroke Onward and a Steering Committee member of the OECD's Neuroscience-inspired Policy Initiative.
+A frequent member of boards and steering committees within the neuroscience community, he currently serves as a Board member of Stroke Onward and a Steering Committee member of the OECD's Neuroscience-inspired Policy Initiative.